ITO Section 182 | Offences and penalties

 Any person who contravenes the provisions of section 181AA.

-Such person shall pay a penalty of Rs.
+Such a person shall pay a penalty at the rate of Rs.
 100,000 for each connection provided to an unregistered person.

 181AA